26th-31st Aug 2017

 Grass roots campaign Foil Vedanta hold a noisy protest outside the

-AGN of Vedanta who they accuse of illegal mining in Goa, increasing harassment,
+AGM of Vedanta who they accuse of illegal mining in Goa, increasing harassment,

 torture and false accusations against tribal activists in Nyamgiri, Odisha